CLayer-dev/docs/docs/security/risk-warnings.md

 **🔐 NEVER SHARE YOUR PRIVATE KEYS**

 - **Never Share**: Private keys should NEVER be shared with anyone
-- **Team Never Asks**: Circle Layer team will NEVER ask for private keys
+- **Team Never Asks**: Core Layer team will NEVER ask for private keys
 - **Secure Storage**: Use hardware wallets or secure storage solutions
 - **Backup Safely**: Keep secure, offline backups of your keys